rubpat5/photo-grid-viewer/README.md

 - React with TypeScript
 - Vite for builds
-- React Router for navigation
+- React Router for navigation(implemented with HashRouter because github pages doesn't support BrowserRouter)
 - Styled Components for styling
 - Pexels API for photo data